Hotrian/HeadlessOverlayToolkit/readme.md

 - Easily snap Controller attached Overlays to a set "Base Position".
 - Offset Overlays positionally and rotationally.
 - Draw Multiple Overlays Simultaneously (only one Overlay can be 'High Quality').
-- Custom Inspector
+- Custom Inspector with Undo support.

 **Known Issues:**
-- SteamVR_ControllerManager doesn't correctly auto-identify controllers.
+- SteamVR_ControllerManager.cs doesn't correctly auto-identify controllers.
 You must manually assign them right now :(

 **Additional Notes:**
-- When attaching overlays to controllers, the offset is reoriented to match the Base Position's orientation.
-X+ should always move the Overlay to the Right, Y+ should always move Up, and Z+ should always move Forward.
 - The Custom Inspector has custom collapse elements.
-You can change the default "collapse status" by messing with the defaults for ShowSettingsAppearance, ShowSettingsInput, and ShowSettingsAttachment at the top of OpenVrOverlay.cs
+You can change the default "collapse status" by messing with the defaults for ShowSettingsAppearance, ShowSettingsInput, and ShowSettingsAttachment at the top of OpenVrOverlay.cs.
 - Only one Overlay can be 'High Quality' at a time.
 An Overlay must be 'High Quality' to display Curved or with Anti-Aliasing as per the [OpenVR API](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::SetHighQualityOverlay).
-'High Quality' overlays skip the Compositor and are drawn directly to the display.
-If you enable multiple HQ Overlays, the additional ones will have HQ toggled off and you'll receive a warning.
+'High Quality' Overlays skip the Compositor and are drawn directly to the display.
+If you enable multiple HQ Overlays, any additional ones will have HQ toggled off and you'll receive a warning.